AmulyaK4/Crime-Rate-Prediction/README.md

 # Crime-Rate-Prediction

+This project predicts crime rates in different areas based on historical data using logistic regression — a popular machine learning algorithm.
+It helps classify regions by their crime risk level and supports law enforcement in making data-driven decisions. 🤖

-Features
+Features ✨

 Data preprocessing and cleaning

 Training a logistic regression model

 Predicting crime risk categories

 Visualization of crime patterns

-Purpose
+Purpose 🎯

-The goal is to assist law enforcement agencies and policymakers in identifying high-risk areas, enabling proactive measures and better resource allocation.
+To help law enforcement agencies and policymakers identify high-risk areas for better resource allocation and proactive crime prevention. 🚨👮‍♂️